okdas/docker-transmission-openvpn/README.md

 There is a script called adjustConfigs.sh that could help you.
 After putting your .ovpn files in a folder, run that script with your folder name as parameter and it will try to do the changes descibed above.
 If you use it or not, reading it might give you some help in what you're looking to change in the .ovpn files.

-Once you've finished modifying configs, you build the container and run it with OPENVPN_PROVIDER set to the name of the folder of configs you just created (it will be lowercased to match the folder names).
+Once you've finished modifying configs, you build the container and run it with openvpn_provider set to the name of the folder of configs you just created (it will be lowercased to match the folder names).
 And that should be it!

 So, you've just added your own provider and you're feeling pretty good about it!
 Why don't you fork this repository, commit and push your changes and submit a pull request?
 Share your provider with the rest of us! :) Please submit your PR to the dev branch in that case.